sabrinaforrester/notebook.py/readme.md

         - returns 4
 ### Parameters vs Arguments
 > Parameters: variable defined when defining the function
-> Arguments: values passed for the parameters
+> Arguments: values provided for the parameters when calling the function

 ```
 def contact_card(name, age, car_model):